What is EPCIS?

 - TransformationEvent

-This interoperable approach allows Wholechain users to send their lot or serial-specific traceability data and its correlated business activities (receiving, processing, harvesting, etc.) downstream to buyers and retailers that utilize EPCIS-compliant systems.
+This interoperable approach allows Wholechain users to send lot or serial-specific traceability data and related business activities (receiving, processing, harvesting, etc.) downstream to buyers and retailers using EPCIS-compliant systems.

-All transmitted data follows the GS1 Core Business Vocabulary (CBV) for consistency, including fields like:
+All transmitted data follows the GS1 Core Business Vocabulary (CBV) for consistency, including fields such as:

 Supported Features